 The two largest areas of remaining scrub type of habitats are found on The Atlantic Coastal Ridge, which runs parallel and in close proximity to the east coast of Florida from northern St. Lucie county south to Miami-Dade and Monroe counties, ranges in height from 10 feet to well over 50 feet above sea level and the Lake Wales Ridge which extends from Lake and Orange counties in the north, south through Highlands county and ranges in height from 70 feet to over 300 feet above sea level at its highest point.

-Some of the plants associated with Florida scrub include Chapmans oak, Sand Pine, Myrtle Oak, Scrub Oak, Scrub Holly, Florida Rosemary, Lichens and Mints.
+Some of the plants associated with Sand pine-rosemary scrub include Chapmans oak, Sand pine, Myrtle oak, Scrub oak, Scrub holly, and Florida rosemary.

 Oak Scrub